 You can compare ways to get your Medicare coverage and explore how different plans work together.
-You can also shop and compare plans to find ones that meet your needs.
-Visit Medicare.gov/plan-compare, call 1-800-MEDICARE, or contact the plan directly.
+You can also shop for and compare plans that meet your needs.
+Visit Medicare.gov/plan-compare, or contact the plan directly.

-If you don't join a Medicare Advantage Plan or a Medicare drug plan when you're first eligible, you'll have at least one chance each year to make changes to your Medicare coverage:
+If you didn't join a Medicare Advantage Plan or a Medicare drug plan when you were first eligible, you'll have at least one chance each year to make changes to your Medicare coverage: